Our Governors

 The primary focus is to discuss and monitor all aspects of our school’s work on attainment and progress.
 Their goal is to ensure a broad and balanced curriculum that meets statutory requirements.

-Governors' Impact Statement 2023/2024
+Governors' Impact Statement 2024/2026

-Joint Chair of Governors Irene Bramwell
+Chair of Governors Suhashini Sinha

 The list Governing Body members and all of the courses that have been attended are available below.

-All Impact Statements 2016/2023
+Previous Impact Statements

 Governing Board Members